wilfriedmuffins/app_pando_2/README.md

 ```
 If there are some errors do ``` docker compose up``` again to resolve it

-Open a other terminal and to create measurement from csv file, do this command:
+Open a other terminal to the same repertoire  create measurement from csv file, do this command:

 ```bash
 docker compose exec web bin/rails db:seed